 The answer to this question is both “no” and “yes.”
-In the strictest sense, no, the original documents that comprise the 66 books of the Bible—sometimes called the “‘autographs”—are not in the possession of any organization.
+In the strictest sense, no, the original documents that comprise the 66 books of the Bible—sometimes called the “autographs”—are not in the possession of any organization.
 However, in a very real way, yes, humankind does have the actual words and books that make up the Word of God.
 How can this be?
-To gain an understanding of how the original Bible was written and how it compares to what is read today, it’s necessary to look at the process the resulted in its original compilation and what has happened since that time.
+To gain an understanding of how the original Bible was written and how it compares to what is read today, it’s necessary to look at the process that resulted in its original compilation and what has happened since that time.

 Background of the Original Bible

 According to skeptics, there has never been a true “original” Bible.
-For example, Dan Brown’s fictional book The Da Vinci Code has his storyline ‘expert’ say the following about the Bible: “The Bible did not arrive by fax from heaven. . . .
+For example, Dan Brown’s fictional book The Da Vinci Code has his storyline “expert” say the following about the Bible: “The Bible did not arrive by fax from heaven. . . .
 The Bible is the product of man, my dear.
 Not of God.
 The Bible did not fall magically from the clouds.
 Man created it as a historical record of tumultuous times, and it has evolved through countless translations, additions, and revisions.
 History has never had a definitive version of the book.”
 Brown’s charge does indeed belong in a work of fiction because the assertion is simply not true.

-The New Testament is also divided into three segments: (1) The Gospels; (2) Church History, which basically includes just the book of Acts; (3) The Apostolic Writings, which includes everything else.
+The New Testament is also divided into three segments: (1) The Gospels; (2) Church History, which basically includes just the book of Acts; and (3) The Apostolic Writings, which includes everything else.

 Compilation of the Original Old Testament

-In the third century B.C., the Old Testament books were translated into Greek by a team of 70 Jewish scholars, with the finished work being called the LXX (which stands for “70”), or the Septuagint (a Latin word derived from phrase “the translation of the seventy interpreters”).
-The Septuagint was certainly used and quoted by the Apostles, including Paul, in their writings.
-The oldest manuscripts of the LXX include some 1st and 2nd century B.C. fragments.
+In the third century BC, the Old Testament books were translated into Greek by a team of 70 Jewish scholars, with the finished work being called the LXX (which stands for “70”), or the Septuagint (a Latin word derived from phrase “the translation of the seventy interpreters”).
+The Septuagint was certainly used and quoted by the apostles, including Paul, in their writings.
+The oldest manuscripts of the LXX include some 1st- and 2nd-century BC fragments.